 Fuji Printer Color Test Chart

 The below image was produced by Fuji for calibrating their printers, although it does have issues with the color space – look at the color of the sky for example and you will see that it is more purple than blue.

-Nonetheless, this image is included for completeness, but should not be relied upon on it’s own.
-Although it is not as useful as a printer color test chart, it can be useful for checking monitor calibration however.
+Nonetheless, this image is included for completeness, but should not be relied upon on its own.
+Although it is not as useful for printing, it can be useful for checking monitor calibration, however.

 Printer Resolution Test

 It’s important to run a printer resolution test to determine how good your printer is at picking out individual details.

 The following printer test image PDF is courtesy of cream.sourceforge.net.

 If you’re looking to print a test page in black and white, then there are several excellent resources to help you.